BUG1989/caffe-int8-convert-tools/README.md

 | Float32  | 382             | 568          | 392          | 1662      | 1869     | 1120            |
 | Int8     | 242             | 369          | 311          | 1159      | 1159     | 701             |
 | Ratio    | x1.30           | x1.41        | x1.28        | x1.43     | x1.61    | x1.47           |

+## Sparse Connection Tool(*experimental* *stage*)

+I tried to analyze the sparse connection of the CNN model.Using this tool,I've got some data([sparse-connection](https://github.com/BUG1989/caffe-int8-convert-tools/tree/master/sparse-connection)), and I hope you'll use it.

 ## Contributor